 Blinded TS with report generated by a non- Limited dialogue between the TS and the · · Caution required to avoid inadvertently

+, l

 blinded statistician.
-DMC, leading to within the open session, unblinding the TS.
+DMC, leading to within the open session, unblinding the 15.

-potential for suboptimal
+potential for suboptimal while maintaining the

 or delayed decision- blind of the TS.

 making owing to lack of

 insight.
 Ensure that the non-

 blinded statistician has

 Non-blinded statistician suitable experience and

 may not possess the knowledge of the trial.

 same detailed

 knowledge of trial

 conduct/progress.